jiaoshuntian/ivory-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b>databases</b></td>
         <td>map[string]string</td>
         <td>PgBouncer database definitions.
 The key is the database requested by a client while the value is a libpq-styled connection string.
 The special key "*" acts as a fallback.
-When this field is empty, PgBouncer is configured with a single "*" entry that connects to the primary PostgreSQL instance.
+When this field is empty, PgBouncer is configured with a single "*" entry that connects to the primary IvorySQL instance.
 More info: https://www.pgbouncer.org/config.html#section-databases</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecproxypgbouncerconfigfilesindex">files</a></b></td>